alankyshum/glean-mcp-server/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## GitHub Actions Workflow

+**Note**: Due to OAuth scope limitations, the GitHub Actions workflow file needs to be added manually after the initial setup.
+The workflow will provide:

+- Automated Docker image building on push to main/develop
+- Multi-architecture support (amd64, arm64)
+- Publishing to GitHub Container Registry (`ghcr.io/alankyshum/glean-mcp-server`)
+- Semantic versioning with tags
+- Build attestations for security

+To add the workflow, create `.github/workflows/docker-publish.yml` with the provided configuration.

 ## Support

 For issues and questions: